 As a staunch fiscal conservative, I believe Washington should respect hardworking taxpayers’ dollars by living within its means and balancing its budget.
 That’s why I have voted time and again against out-of-control Washington spending as well as for tough but common-sense conservative measures to get our fiscal house in order…measures like a Balanced Budget Amendment.

 Governor Abbott put it best when he said: “Debt today becomes tomorrow’s taxes."
-Today, our debt stands at over $19 trillion - over $60,000 per person.
-And yet Democrats propose more spending and more debt.
-Texans and Americans deserve better, which is why I will continue to fight to get Washington to finally balance the budget and pay down the debt.
-Nothing less than our country’s future depends on it.
+Today, our debt stands at over $20 trillion - over $60,000 per person.
+Nothing less than our country’s future depends on Washington finally balancing the budget and paying down the debt.

 To learn more about my efforts to fight for fiscal responsibility in Washington, click on a topic to jump down to that portion of the page: